 Don't forget that bonfires can be dangerous from a safety point of view - spreading fire to fences or buildings, scorching trees and plants.
 Piled rubbish for bonfires is often used as a refuge by animals - look out for hibernating hedgehogs and sleeping pets.

-Use the link below and follow the simple tips to make sure you, and others, are safe.
+Visit our garden bonfire rules page and follow the simple tips below to make sure you and others are safe:

 Instead of having a bonfire, there are other, far less environmentally damaging methods of disposal.

 - composting: most garden and kitchen waste can be recycled into compost which will produce a useful soil conditioner, saving you money on commercial products.
-Visit the following link for more information on composting: Composting
+Visit the following link for more information on composting

 - shredding: woody waste can be shredded to make it suitable for composting or mulching; you can buy or hire shredders, but remember, they can be noisy - don't replace one nuisance with another!